Michele Reis: Beauty queen career and early actress career (1988–1993)

 Reis would later reveal in 1998 that her beauty queen career proved to be a difficult time for her, stating: “The Miss Hong Kong time was very confusing for me.
 I wouldn’t have the courage to do it again.”
-After spending a year as the “Miss International Goodwill” Ambassador, a title she received from the Miss Hong Kong 1988 pageant, Reis later remarked that she “wasn’t sure what I would do after it.”
-As is customary for many Miss Hong Kong winners, Reis would receive a career offer from TVB - with Mona Fong, the Deputy Chairman and General Manager of TVB, personally stepping forward and trying her best to persuade Reis to sign a contract.
-Fong offered Reis very favorable conditions, such as not pushing Reis to star in the TV station's low budget series, which is what usually happens with new, young faces in TVB, as well as offering Reis more beyond a normal monthly salary.
+After spending a year as the "Miss International Goodwill" Ambassador, a title she received from the Miss Hong Kong 1988 pageant, Reis later remarked that she "wasn’t sure what I would do after it."
+As is customary for many Miss Hong Kong winners, Reis would receive a career offer from TVB – with Mona Fong, the Deputy chairman and general manager of TVB, personally stepping forward and trying her best to persuade Reis to sign a contract.
+Fong offered Reis very favourable conditions, such as not pushing Reis to star in the TV station's low budget series, which is what usually happens with new, young faces in TVB, as well as offering Reis more beyond a normal monthly salary.
 As such, Reis soon appeared in a 5-episode TVB drama series called “I Do I Do” (花月佳期), which aired in late March 1989.
-While the drama is fairly unremarkable, it marked the first acting role of Reis, who had had no formal acting training when she was offered a contract by TVB, and later remarked that filming the series “seemed like the right thing to do.”
-In 1990, having first worked in commercials, appearing in music videos and then on TVB television episodes, Reis made her formal entry into showbiz with her first film roles such as Declaration Of Help (1990) - her film debut - and although a newcomer to films, played a role such as the “rebel sister” Yuet Chi / Moon in her second film, A Chinese Ghost Story Part II (1990).
+While the drama is fairly unremarkable, it marked the first acting role of Reis, who had had no formal acting training when she was offered a contract by TVB, and later remarked that filming the series "seemed like the right thing to do."
+In 1990, having first worked in commercials, appearing in music videos and then on TVB television episodes, Reis made her formal entry into showbiz with her first film roles such as Declaration Of Help (1990) – her film debut – and although a newcomer to films, played a role such as the "rebel sister" Yuet Chi / Moon in her second film, A Chinese Ghost Story Part II (1990).
 That year, she would also go on to star in comedies like No Risk, No Gain (1990), starring as Winnie, and as a streetwise tough beauty in Perfect Girls (1990).
-Her next films, in the years 1990-1993 would mostly be comedies, and she would often play roles dependent on her beauty.
-As such, she would to some degree cultivate an idol image, starring in popular films such as The Banquet (1991), Royal Tramp II (1992), and replacing Cecilia Yip in starring as the tomboyish disciple Kiddo in Swordsman II (1992) - starring alongside her favourite actress Brigitte Lin.
-Reis would also star in A Kid From Tibet (1992).
+Her next films, in the years 1990–1993 would mostly be comedies, and she would often play roles dependent on her beauty.
+As such, she would to some degree cultivate an idol image, starring in popular films such as The Banquet (1991), Royal Tramp II (1992), and replacing Cecilia Yip in starring as the tomboyish disciple Kiddo in Swordsman II (1992) – starring alongside her favourite actress Brigitte Lin.
+Reis would also star in A Kid from Tibet (1992).
 However, Reis also starred in some roles in this early part of her acting career that would distinctly represent her acting style, and bring her out as an actress.
-These included starring as “Windy” in the anime-inspired, science-fiction future noir The Wicked City (1992), where her full-mouthed looks were deemed just right for the anime-inspired film, and her performance as an actress was brought out significantly in a way previously not before.
+These included starring as "Windy" in the anime-inspired, science-fiction future noir The Wicked City (1992), where her full-mouthed looks were deemed just right for the anime-inspired film, and her performance as an actress was brought out significantly in a way previously not before.
 Telling a story of conflicts and relationship between demon-like creatures and humans in 1990s Hong Kong, the film was a big success, being one of the most popular Tsui Hark productions in the USA and Europe, and still playing in festivals and midnight screenings around the USA and Europe.
-Reis would also dominate the film’s promotional material.
+Reis would also dominate the film's promotional material.